yairm210/Unciv/docs/Modders/Mod-file-structure/2-Civilization-related-JSON-files.md

 ### Branch priorities

-The "priorities" object defines major civilizations' AI priorities to a policy branch given their preferred victory type.
-The AI chooses the policy branch(es) with the highest number.
+The "priorities" object defines the priority major civilizations' AI give to a policy branch.
+The AI chooses the policy branch with the highest number for their preferred victory type.
 If two or more candidate branches have the same priority, the AI chooses a random branch among the candidates.

-The object maps strings of the listed victory type to an integer representing the priority of the corresponsing major civilization.
-If a major civilization have a preferred victory type not in the object, the priority for the policy branch is 0.
+The object maps victory types to priority values for the major civilization using strings and integers.
+If the preferred victory type is not specified, the default priority value is set to 0.

 The code below is an example of a valid "priorities" definition.